How to get into the bookstore

 Please go to Amazon or Richard’s website to view all his books.

-A recent review for Andorra Pett and the Oort Cloud Cafe
+One of the recent reviews for Andorra Pett and the Oort Cloud Cafe

 An extract from a recent review for Mackenzie’s Distraction